But what is 1,4-dioxane, and why should the exposure be limited?

 The substance is created through a process called ethoxylation, in which ethylene oxide (a known human carcinogen) is added to other chemicals to make them less harsh.
 An example of ethoxylation is the reaction of sodium lauryl sulfate (SLS) to sodium laureth sulfate (SLES).

 1,4-dioxane is a very common contaminant in personal care products.
 Since it’s not an intentionally-added ingredient, you won’t see it listed on any label, but research has found the chemical in ethoxylated raw ingredients and in off-the-shelf cosmetic products.
 The EWG found that 97% of hair relaxers, 57% of baby soaps and 22 percent of all products in Skin Deep, their database for cosmetic products, are contaminated with 1,4-dioxane.
+You can read more on dangers of chemicals in the cleaning products on our blogs.

 Due to health concerns linked to the chemical, the US Food and Drug Association (FDA) encourages manufacturers to remove 1,4-dioxane, but there are no national laws or requirements.
 The state of New York was the first in North America to limit levels of this chemical in personal care and cleaning products.